jorndorff/AP-ProblemSet2-StarterCode/README.md

 * validate -- returns whether the state is normalized.
 Normalized means that |up|^2 + |down|^2 = 1
 * toString -- returns the form "(a + ib)|up> + (c + id)|down>:

 ## Humans

 Design `Human`, `Woman`, and `Man` classes in such a way that the following code compiles and runs as expected.
 You  are not required to add other features to your classes.
+Consider whether the human class should be `abstract` here.

 ``` java
 import java.util.ArrayList